RHLBC POLICIES AND GUIDELINES 2023

 Lawn bowlers are reminded that all lawn bowling is at your own risk.
 Sometimes people don’t know until it’s too late that they are in trouble with heat illness.
 It can come on very quickly, and may result in a medical emergency.
 Older people and those on certain medications are much more susceptible.
 Symptoms of heat illness can range from fatigue, dizziness, nausea, headache, chills, and feeling light-headed, to unconsciousness, and seizures.

 If an accident or incident occurs that results in illness or injury to a person, or damage to club property, an Accident/Incident Report Form is to be completed by the person responding to the accident/incident, and one of the Board of Directors notified as soon as possible.
-Accident/Incident Report Forms are orange and are on the clipboard on top of the first aid kit on the filing cabinet behind the drawmasters desk.
+Accident/Incident Report Forms are orange and are on the clipboard on top of the first aid kit on the filing cabinet behind the drawmaster's desk.
 They must be completed in full.
-Any first aid supplies used must be replenished asap.
+The Incident Report will help us ensure that any first aid supplies used witl be replenished asap